-Knee replacement surgery in Nashville and Bowling Green
+Knee replacement surgeons in Nashville, Tennessee, and Bowling Green, Kentucky

-When a knee is severely damaged by disease or injury, your orthopedic doctor may recommend knee replacement.
-During surgery, joint surfaces are substituted or replaced by prostheses (artificial parts).
+If non-invasive treatments aren't working for you, or if your knee is severely damaged by disease or injury, your doctor may recommend a knee replacement.
+During surgery, we substitute or replace joint surfaces with prostheses (artificial parts).

 Who is eligible for knee replacement surgery?

-Osteoarthritis is the most common condition requiring knee replacement surgery.
-This is a degenerative joint disease that affects mostly middle-aged and older adults.
-Certain forms of arthritis, such as rheumatoid arthritis and injury-induced arthritis, can also lead to severe joint degeneration requiring knee replacement surgery.
+You may be a good candidate for knee replacement surgery if you have osteoarthritis, which is the most common condition requiring knee replacement surgery.
+A degenerative joint disease that affects mostly middle-aged and older adults, certain forms of arthritis, such as rheumatoid arthritis and injury-induced arthritis, can also lead to severe joint degeneration requiring knee replacement surgery.

-Alternative treatments, such as using assistive walking devices and taking anti-inflammatory medicines, may be recommended before moving forward with surgery.
+However, your orthopedic surgeon may suggest alternative treatments, such as using assistive walking devices and taking anti-inflammatory medicines before moving forward with surgery.
 Your surgeon will go over all the factors necessary to help you decide whether knee replacement is best.

 What happens during knee replacement surgery?

-Generally, total knee replacement surgery lasts up to two hours.
-This type of knee replacement usually involves these steps:
+Generally, total knee replacement surgery lasts up to two hours and usually involves these steps:

 - The ends of the damaged thigh, shin and kneecap are capped with artificial surfaces lined with metal and plastic.